mstksg/inCode/copy/entries/singletons-3.md

 ### Dependently Typed Proofs

-The first way to do this is with a dependently-typed "proof" that an operation is legal.

-*Proofs* (in the dependently typed and Curry-Howard sense) are witnesses to some type-level predicate or proposition.
+One way to do this is with a dependently-typed "proof" that an operation is legal.  *Proofs* (in the dependently typed/constructivist/Curry-Howard sense) are witnesses to some type-level predicate or proposition.

-A value-level predicate in Haskell is (generally) a function of type `a -> Bool`.
+A **value-level predicate** in Haskell is (generally) a function of type `a -> Bool`.
 Given a value of type `a`, if the function returns `True`, then the predicate is satisfied.
 If it returns `False`, it is not.

-A type-level predicate is (generally) a type constructor of kind `k -> Type`.
+A **type-level predicate** is (generally) a type constructor of kind `k -> Type`.
 Given a type of kind `k`, if *a value exists of that type*, then the predicate is satisfied.
 If no value exists, it is not.
-A value that "proves" a predicate is called a *witness* or a *proof*.
+That value, if it exists, is called a *witness* or a *proof*.

 We can define a predicate `Knockable :: DoorState -> Type` as a GADT that only has values if given `'Closed` and `'Locked`, but not `'Opened`: